DimensionElementPrincipalName, How to Use and Syntax

 Today I needed to lookup an element ID from an alias in a TI process.
-I found the DimensionElementPrincipalName function that does exactly that!
+I found the DimensionElementPrincipalName function that looks up the TM1 element principal name from the alias.
+Woohoo!
 It will also check if what you are looking for is a primary element ID as well, and if so, return that.

 Syntax of DimensionElementPrincipalName